rapsoj/INFLOW-AI/README.md

   - The model incorporates **positional encoding** to capture the order of the time steps in the input sequence.
 This encoding is added to the input data before being fed into the transformer encoder.
 The positional encoding is generated using a sinusoidal function, which is common in transformer models for sequence processing.

 - **Transformer Encoder**:
   - The core of the model is the **Transformer Encoder**, which processes the sequential input data.
-The encoder consists of multi-head self-attention layers and feed-forward layers, both equipped with dropout regularization and layer normalization.
+The encoder consists of multi-head self-attention layers and feed-forward layers, both equipped with dropout regularisation and layer normalisation.
   - The attention mechanism allows the model to focus on different parts of the sequence when making predictions, and the feed-forward layers learn non-linear relationships.

 - **Feed-forward Network**: